GenSpectrum/evobench/evobench-evaluator/docs/overview.md

   jobs with the same maximum priority, the oldest in the earliest queue (i.e. the one appearing closest to the top in the `evobench-run list` view) is chosen.

+* Queues have (at least currently, and it seems useful to keep it that way) no state other than the jobs that they contain.
+(Jobs however have, as mentioned above, changing state over their life time.)
+  This is why queues can't offer e.g. a parameter to specify that they should process a job 5 times; the only thing they can do is either process a job once or infinitely, or, if that really seems useful, have a condition like "process jobs until their `remaining_count` is
+  <= 5".
+But it seemed more direct (easier to understand and see via
+  `evobench-run list`) to just have e.g. 5 `Immediately` queues in a row in the pipeline to run a job 5 times.
+(If really needed, my suggestion would be to add another stateful field to *jobs*, rather than to queues, that contains the number of runs in the current queue.)